Members

 The Planning Commission comprises:

-• up to five additional members with appropriate qualifications and expertise appointed by the Minister, who hold office for up to two years.
+- up to 5 additional members with appropriate qualifications and expertise appointed by the Minister, who hold office for up to 2 years.

-The Commission membership includes the chairpersons of three bodies with statutory decision-making powers for development, providing for a greater shared understanding of the aspirations of the planning system in delivering outcomes.
+The Commission membership includes the chairpersons of 3 bodies with statutory decision-making powers for development, providing for a greater shared understanding of the aspirations of the planning system in delivering outcomes.

 Where required, the Commission can also second people on its subcommittees or engage external consultants.